tanin47/tanin47.github.io/_posts/2020-04-19-use-tooltip-to-speed-up-your-workflow.md

 Privacy-wise, this is a huge win.

 I've been using Tip for 3-4 months now with many use cases.
-Surprisingly, the use case I use most frequently is: selecting a file in an error stacktrace and opening that file in IntelliJ.
-The user script uses the text to search through local file and offers a tooltip item to open matching files on IntelliJ.
+Surprisingly, the use case I use most frequently is: selecting a file in an error stacktrace and opening that file in IntelliJ/Github.
+The user script uses the text to search through local file and offers a tooltip item to open matching files on IntelliJ/Github.
 It looks like below:

 ![Open file on Github from an error stacktrace line](https://media.giphy.com/media/JSYWptFElQmDJOXzXO/giphy.gif)